pearuhdox/Cartographer/README.md

 *You can find the new project here, at this link!* https://github.com/pearuhdox/Cartographer-2.0

+*Issues may not be fixed for this version Cartographer going forward, as the project is being rebuilt.
+Critical issues may be addressed while 1.21 is still in development.*

 Cartographer is a collection of datapacks for Minecraft that add custom enchantments, mob attacks, and more, for use in CTM maps.